A quality control manager wants to see how many defective product... | Study Prep in Pearson+

 Multiple Choice

 A quality control manager wants to see how many defective products come off the line on average per day.
-They use a random number generator to select 100 of the 1500 units produced that day and tested whether they were defective.
+They select three random cases of units at the end of the day to test how many defective units are in one of the three cases.
 What type of sampling method is this?

 A